-Reports That Kate Middleton And Meghan Markle ‘Can’t Stand Each Other’ Untrue Claims ‘Gossip Cop’
+Reports That Kate Middleton And Meghan Markle ‘Can’t Stand Each Other’ Untrue, Claims ‘Gossip Cop’

 There have been recent reports that Kate Middleton and her soon-to-be sister-in-law Meghan Markle “can’t stand each other” that Gossip Cop disputes and claims that these headline stories are not true.

-The fact-checking publication disputers a report from The Globe with the blaring headline “Bitter Feud Behind The Smiles: Kate & Meghan Hate Each Other!” that pits the Duchess of Cambridge against the Suits actress.
+The fact-checking publication disputes a report from The Globe with the blaring headline “Bitter Feud Behind The Smiles: Kate & Meghan Hate Each Other!” that pits the Duchess of Cambridge against the Suits actress.

-GC points out that the online publication New Idea has picked it up, and have capitalized on such accusations as “behind the beaming public smiles, pregnant Kate and bride-to-be Meghan hate each other’s guts.”
+GC points out that the online publication New Idea has picked it up and has capitalized on such accusations as “behind the beaming public smiles, pregnant Kate and bride-to-be Meghan hate each other’s guts.”

-More accusations include an “inside source” who claims that they will “never be BFFs,” and behind palace doors, there is a “hotbed of jealousy, backstabbing and ego.”
+More accusations include an “inside source” who claims that they will “never be BFFs” and behind palace doors, there is a “hotbed of jealousy, backstabbing, and ego.”

-According to the alleged inside sources, there is oodles of non-stop drama as allegedly Kate is “terrified” that Prince Harry has chosen badly.
-Then, they allege that Duchess Kate is “shocked” and “horrified” by Meghan’s choice of wearing the sheer Ralph and Russo top for her engagement photo, as well as her Suits “love scenes.”
+According to the alleged inside sources, there are oodles of non-stop drama as allegedly Kate is “terrified” that Prince Harry has chosen badly.
+Then, they allege that Duchess Kate is “shocked” and “horrified” by Meghan’s choice of wearing the sheer Ralph and Russo top for her engagement photo as well as her Suits “love scenes.”

-Not only have the two women been heavily into a royal catfight, but the “insider” claims that the “desperate princes” Harry and William are at their “wits end” and “torn apart” by the supposed battle between the two women.
+Not only have the two women been heavily engaged a royal catfight, but the “insider” claims that the “desperate princes” Harry and William are at their “wit’s end” and “torn apart” by the supposed battle between the two women.

 Gossip Cop refutes all of this and points to a recent cover article from People focusing on the “growing relationship” between the two women.
 Their “close proximity” at Kensington Palace has allowed the two 36-year-old women to “quickly” bond.